18 Aug

 Topsoil is a dynamic mixture of mineral particles (such as sand, silt, and clay), organic matter (decaying plant and animal material), water, and air.
 Healthy topsoil contains essential nutrients and microorganisms that plants require for their growth.

 Topsoil is often confused with compost, but the two are actually very different - topsoil serves as a natural soil layer, while compost is a human-made product that enhances soil fertility through the addition of organic matter and beneficial microorganisms.
-You can read throughour full guide for a more in-depth comparison of the two.

 How to calculate how much topsoil you'll need